-About Anti-Nausea Medication You May Be Prescribed
+About Anti-Nausea Medication you may be prescribed

 - Take anti-nausea pills preventatively as directed or at the first feeling of nausea.
-Do not wait until you are vomiting, they can't help you if they don't stay down. - Zofran (ondansetron) 8 mg tablets to be taken by mouth every morning and evening (or every 8 hours if needed) for three days (or longer) following treatment.
+Do not wait until you are vomiting, they cannot help you if they do not stay down. - Zofran (ondansetron) 8 mg tablets to be taken by mouth every morning and evening (or every 8 hours if needed) for three days (or longer) following treatment.
 This is an effective medication to prevent nausea. - Compazine (prochlorperazine) 10 mg tablets to be taken by mouth every 6-8 hours as needed.
 This is an effective medication if you are already nauseated but may also be helpful in preventing nausea. - Phenergan (promethazine) 25 mg tablets to be taken by mouth every 6-8 hours as needed.
 Phenergan can be taken with or without food.